What do Little Black Ants look like?

 These ants are a nuisance once they make their way indoors.
 They can be very difficult to completely eliminate from your home without the help of a professional pest service.

 These ants are hard to control and may not eat ant baits.
 Experts must find the many colonies and treat them directly.
-Colonies can be located high in trees or on a neighboring property.
-A large number of trees and other conditions may create a high risk of re-infestation.
 Regular inspections and service are necessary to find and treat new colonies as they move in from neighboring properties.
 An infestation sometimes can be controlled using over-the-counter products, but surviving ants can start a new colony.
 A trained pest control professional can help you get rid of ants.

 For more information about getting rid of little black ants, or to schedule your free inspection call Suburban Exterminating today!